The running and double running stitches are used very often in Blackwork embroidery.

 A running stitch is used in many techniques and is simply a stitch that goes in and out of your fabric.
-Most of the time you are making short stitches of equal length.
-However, your stitches may be of varying lengths.
+Most of the time you are making short stitches of equal length, but sometimes your stitches may be of varying lengths.
 This creates a broken line on both sides of the fabric.

 Do not confuse this stitch with a back stitch.
 A back stitch goes over the previous stitch and the resulting line is thicker, especially on the back of the fabric.